LEEYJ1021/structural-signal-irrelevance/docs/METHODOLOGY_NOTES.md

 **Changed:** the project was reframed around **item-level cold start**: a new ad group inside an already-established account -- closer to "item cold-start" than "user cold-start" in the recommender-systems literature.
-Account maturity became the key covariate under test in RQ1/RQ2, not a stratification variable for sample selection.
+Account maturity became the key covariate under test in H-S2.1/H-S2.2, not a stratification variable for sample selection.

+`[affects: RQ-S2.0 → H-S2.1 deviation — this is *the* pre-registration deviation referenced in README §2.3]`

 ## 2. Discrete latent-class growth models (GBTM) were the planned RQ1 method